 It is up to committees to season their IG proposals well in advance of Representative Committee (RepCom).
 It is important to be aware of the theme of the following year’s AS and consider if there are topics associated with the theme.
 IGs should address topics within the general purview of the committee.
 When a topic falls outside the purview of a committee or is within the purview of more than one committee, committees are encouraged to collaborate so that the IG is proposed by the appropriate committee.
 Adjustments to the time slot allocation will be made to accommodate jointly-sponsored IGs.

 Note to Clerks of Peace & Social Order, Unity with Nature, and Latin American Concerns Committees: Please coordinate with each other on your committees’ IG proposals.
 Focus on identifying overlapping IG topics and determine together when you would like all of your IGs scheduled.
 This advance work will help the Assistant to the Clerk draft a schedule that presents a wide range of choices, reduces conflicts in topics and schedules, and is easy to understand.

-By the end of RepCom, proposals for all IGs should be emailed to the Assistant to the Clerk.
+By the end of RepCom, proposals for all IGs should be submitted via the online form.
+If the form is unavailable, equivalent information should be sent to the Assistant to the Clerk.
 The proposal should include the following information:

 - Title of the interest group.

 - Name of the presenter(s), including any affiliations that should be included on the schedule (for example, Director of Casa de los Amigos, FCL-CA lobbyist, etc.).